 Shared vs. reseller hosting services can look surprisingly similar at first, as you’ve got one server being shared by multiple customers.
 However, reseller hosting enables you to take ownership of a larger slice of the computing resources and share the wealth with friends, family, or clients.

 For those who always seem to get recruited to help folks start a website, make a little extra money on the side, or those looking to start a web hosting business, reseller is the way to go.
 Shared hosting, on the other hand, roughly follows a “one account, one site” approach with much more limited resources.

-In hindsight, I could have easily formalized this system into a side business.
-Rather than signing my friends and clients up for shared hosting accounts billed by a plethora of providers, I could have become a hosting reseller and managed each of their accounts myself.
-More money for me, less headache for them — err’ybody wins!
-Deciding between shared or reseller hosting can get confusing, though, so let’s go over the key differences real quick (in 1,500 words or less).
+Rather than signing up friends and clients for shared hosting accounts billed by a plethora of providers, consider becoming a hosting reseller and managing each of the accounts yourself.
+More money for you, less headache for them — everybody wins!
+Deciding between shared or reseller hosting can get confusing, though, so let’s go over the key differences.

 Shared Hosting vs. Reseller Hosting – Top Hosts for Each